 Notes

-- VERY IMPORTANT: I cannot stress enough how important it is to let these brownies cool completely before cutting them.
+- Top Tip: I cannot stress enough how important it is to let these brownies cool completely before cutting them.
 They need to be quite liquid still when they come out of the oven to firm up into gooey, fudgy brownies!

 - Storage: These brownies can be stored for up to a week at room temperature, or frozen for up to 6 months.